sorentwo/soren-website/_drafts/patterns-of-stability.md

 ## A Test Harness

-In order to properly test error mitigation we need some chaos—a testing setup [designed to break unexpectedly][chaos-monkey].
+In order to properly test error mitigation we need some chaos.
+In this case chaos is a testing setup [designed to break unexpectedly][chaos-monkey].
 By no coincidence a "devious test harness" built to break your system is another of the stability patterns recommended in "Release It!":

 > ...create [a] test harnesses to emulate the remote system on the other end of
 > each integration point.
 Hardware and mechanical engineers have used test